Device Physics Lab, IFM

 - Photolithograpy can be carried out in a class 100 area.
 Mask aligner (Karl Suss MJB3 Contact Aligner), hot plates and spincoaters are available under yellow light conditions.

 The Suss MJB 3 UV300 mask aligner is designed for the high-resolution photolithography in a laboratory or pilot production, which offers widely flexibility in the handling of irregularly shaped substrate of differing thicknesses, as well as standard size wafers up to 3-inch diameter.
 It is equipped with a mercury short-arc lamp350W lamp.
 Different optical filtering and diffraction reducing element are used to produce exposure a narrow wavelengths 365-420nm, and resolution of the HP mode is 0.8 microns under optimum conditions.
 Adjusted the exposure light to ~10mW/cm2 by 365nm, uniformity 3%.
 Three exposure modes can be performed.
 (1) ST mode (Standard hard contact).
 Nitrogen is used to press the substrate against the mask during exposure.
 (2) Soft contact.
 The substrate is pressed against the mask only by mechanical pressure while vacuum under substrate is retained.
 (3) HP (high-pressure) vacuum contact mode.
 A vacuum is pulled between mask and substrate immediately prior to exposure.
-The highest resolution is obtained in HP mode, since the gap between substrate and mask due to flatness variations, dust particles, etc., is as small as possible.
-This machine has potential to reach even shorter exposure wavelength of 280-350nm and a resolution of 0.4 microns under optimum condition when new Xe lamp and different optics are used.
+The highest resolution as ~0.8 microns can be obtained in HP mode, since the gap between substrate and mask due to flatness variations, dust particles, etc., is as small as possible.

 - Metal deposition is done with a DC magnetron sputter, and in RF mode insulators may be deposited.
 Sumultaneous deposition of two metals is done in the co-sputtering mode.